 Provides full text coverage of scholarly articles on current affairs, economics, humanities, law, literature, politics and social sciences.
 As from January 2014, APAFT will be brought into line with the content delivery model of the Informit Collections.
 In particular, for new content, users will benefit from: freely available metadata, higher quality pdf files, shorter duration between journal publication and availability, cover-to-cover full text content and improved indexing.
 APAFT content will be fully migrated to the Informit Collections model by March 2014.
 Full text articles: 1995 - Present; Index: 1978 - Present.

-- Arts & Humanities Citation Index (A&HCI) (Web of Science) (Web of Knowledge, Thomson Reuters)
+- Arts & Humanities Citation Index (A&HCI) (Thomson Reuters)